2025 Admissions guidance

 This approach is designed to ensure applicants are aware of our entry requirements by the start of their final year at school or college.
 Some changes may take place during early autumn, but all will be completed by the early October in the year preceding entry.

 Applicants are advised to continually monitor our website to ensure they have the most up to date information.
-Advice provided by the Admissions Department (or other communications) which relate to entry requirements or policies in place for a prior year, will be superseded by any website changes.
+Advice provided by the Admissions Office (or other communications) which relate to entry requirements or policies in place for a prior year, will be superseded by any website changes.